KG-khangelani/babelapha/README.md

-## Transparent, Computation-Friendly Interview Library
+# Babelapha

----
+> **Note:** "Babelapha" is a working placeholder name.
+Until a name worthy to replace it comesby.

 ## What This Project Is About

-This is an open project to turn interview videos into searchable, versioned, and analyzable data.
+**Media Platform** is an open project to turn interview videos into searchable, versioned, and analyzable data.

 It starts simple:

 - We upload videos to **MinIO (S3)**.
 - **Airflow** runs workflows that extract audio, create transcripts, and store metadata.
 - **Pachyderm** versions all data so every change is traceable.